Stencyl/stencylpedia/chapter-3/controls.md

 ![stencyl-design-mode-check-keyboard-input](http://static.stencyl.com/pedia2/ch3/controls/image00.png)

-#### Why can’t we just check the key directly?
+#### Why can't we just check the key directly?

 * What if you decide to change your control scheme?
-You’d have to change it everywhere.
+You'd have to change it everywhere.

 * What if you wanted to make your control scheme configurable?
 That would be a mess.
 With Controls, you just change what key the Control is mapped to.

 > **Note:** To reduce the amount of setup, all Stencyl games come pre-shipped with a default set of controls (arrow keys, action 1, action 2).
-You’re free to edit them or delete them.
+You're free to edit them or delete them.

 ## Mouse